What doctors won't tell you about your parent's decline

 Getting Specifics

-The questions that open conversations are usually short and direct.
+Ask short, direct questions that require the doctor to take a position.
 "I've noticed some changes at home.
 Have you noticed changes too?" or "Is there anything you're concerned about with my father's memory or thinking?" or "What should I be watching for?"
 These questions invite the doctor to share what they've observed without putting them on the defensive.
 You're not accusing them of missing something.
 You're asking them to partner with you in understanding what's happening.

 You can ask about specific things.
 "How is his memory compared to last year?" or "Do you think he's safe to drive?" or "Is his memory at a level that's normal for his age, or is it concerning to you?"
 These questions ask the doctor to move from observation to interpretation.
 They ask the doctor to take a stance, to say whether what they're seeing is normal or not normal, safe or not safe.
 Some doctors will answer directly.
 Some will hedge.
 If a doctor hedges, you might need to ask a more direct question.
 "I'm asking because I need to know if I should be concerned about his safety" is a clarification that tells the doctor why you need this information.